-Muscles Worked: Lats, Rhomboids, Teres Major, Pecs, Obliques, Biceps
+Muscles Worked in Single Arm Cable Pull: Lats, Rhomboids, Teres Major, Pecs, Obliques, Biceps

-This compound exercise is great for building muscle and burning calories.
+This compound exercise is great for building muscle and burning calories, which is what we like to see in our cable back exercises!
 It is a combination of a squat and a row so you’ll be working the largest muscles in both your upper and lower body within one exercise.
-Maximize your workout in a short amount of time using the cable squat row.

 Note: Keep your core engaged throughout movement, make sure you’re far enough from the machine so your arms can be fully extended.
 Choose a weight that allows you to stay leaning back on your heels.